zaksabeast/PokemonRNGGuides/guides/usum/en/sos.md

 2. You can find what SOS frame you are currently on using the Extended Game View window of PCalc.

-3. After each battle turn, make sure to update all the relevant info in 3DSRNGTool.
+3. After each battle turn, make sure to update all the relevant info in 3DSRNGTool based on what occured that turn.
 	- In Misc.
-RNG Tool: SOS "Length", SOS "Frame", "Last Call Failed", "Super Effective"
+RNG Tool: SOS "Length", SOS "Frame", "Last Call Failed", "Super Effective", "Same Caller"
 	- In main window: "Frame" (for current SOS frame), "Chain Length"

 ![](https://imgur.com/lCImw6r.png)